What is estrogen replacement therapy?

 A woman who has had her uterus removed by hysterectomy may receive estrogen alone for HRT.
 A menopausal woman who wants to minimize symptoms of menopause with HRT and still has her uterus must receive progesterone in addition to estrogen.
 Progesterone signals the uterus to shed its lining similar to a menstrual period.
 This decreases the risk of developing uterine cancer.

-Your doctor can prescribe estrogen in different forms.
-The choice of which form to use depends on your individual symptoms and circumstances.
-The forms of estrogen replacement therapy approved by the U.S. Food and Drug Administration (FDA) include:
+Estrogen is given in different forms, depending your individual symptoms and circumstances.
+The types of ERT approved by the U.S. Food and Drug Administration (FDA) include:

 - Oral tablets taken by mouth.
 Examples include conjugated estrogens (Premarin), esterified estrogens (Estratab, Menest), estropipate (Ogen), and estradiol (Estrace).